mythril-forge/vanilla-spells/spells/level-5/cone-of-cold.md

 ## Description
 A blast of cold air erupts from your hands.
-Each creature in a 60-foot cone must make a Constitution saving throw.
+Each creature in a 60-foot cone must make a Constitution Saving Throw.
 A creature takes `8d8` cold damage on a failed save, or half as much damage on a successful one.

 A creature killed by this spell becomes a frozen statue until it thaws.